casper-network/docs/source/docs/casper/developers/json-rpc/types_chain.md

 * `node_id`

-## PeersMap {#peersmap}

-Map of peer IDs to network addresses.

 ## PricingMode {#pricingmode}

 The pricing mode of a transaction.

 One of:

-* `GasPriceMultiplier` Multiplies the gas used by the given amount.

-* `Fixed` First-in-first-out handling of transactions.
+* `Classic` The original payment model, where the creator of the transaction specifies how much they will pay, at what gas price.

+* `Fixed` The cost of the transaction is determined by the cost table, per the transaction kind.

-* `Reserved` The payment for this transaction was previously reserved.
+* `Reserved` The payment for this transaction was previously reserved (Not currently implemented).

 ## ProtocolVersion {#protocolversion}